-Is your trading entity domiciled in an in-scope country or region?
+Is your trading entity or counterparty subject to regulation of an in-scope country or jurisdiction?

-HINT: These jurisdictions are Australia, Canada, the European Union, Hong Kong, Japan, Korea, Singapore, Switzerland and the United States.\
+HINT: These jurisdictions are Australia, Canada, the European Union, Hong Kong, Japan, Korea, Singapore, Switzerland, United Kingdom and the United States.

 Calculate your group AANA number to see if you are above the threshold.